inko-lang/inko/docs/source/internals/vm.md

 threads for blocking operations, but we removed this to simplify the VM.
 An alternative and better approach is discussed in [this issue](https://gitlab.com/inko-lang/inko/-/issues/247).

+## Timeouts

+Processes can suspend themselves with a timeout, or await a future for up to a certain amount of time.
+A separate thread called the "timeout worker" handles managing such processes.
+The timeout worker uses a binary heap for storing processes along with their timeouts, sorting them such that those with the shortest timeout are processed first.

+When a process suspends itself with a timeout, it stores itself in a queue owned by the timeout worker.

+The timeout worker performs its work in these steps:

+1. Move messages from the synchronised queue into an unsynchronised local FIFO queue
+1. Defragment the heap by removing entries that are no longer valid (e.g. a process got rescheduled before its timeout expired)
+1. Process any new entries to add into the heap
+1. Sleep until the shortest timeout expires, taking into account time already spent sleeping for the given timeout
+1. Repeat this cycle until we shut down

+If the timeout worker is asleep and a new entry is added to the synchronised queue, the worker is woken up and the cycle starts anew.

 ## Memory management